 Molly opened the door, pausing to watch Strider bend down to assist his companion, and went inside.
 Tom was sitting by the fire, throwing the leather ball to little Will, who failed to catch it.
 Lily, upon seeing two unfamiliar men enter the house after Molly, darted behind her mother's skirts.

-"You can lay him down here."
-She gestured to the large straw pallet on the floor against the eastern wall of the house, where the children slept.
+"You can lay him down here," she gestured to the straw pallet on the floor against the eastern wall of the house where the children slept.

 She wasn't about to let the wounded Man sleep on her and William's feather bed!

-Strider lowered his friend onto the pallet and knelt on the floor beside him, speaking softly.
+The Ranger lowered his friend onto the pallet and knelt on the floor beside him, speaking softly.
 It looked as if the injured man was going to reply when Will, having been stunned into silence by the arrival of the two strangers, started bawling.
-The two men looked at him and then at Molly, whom was still standing by the door, bow in hand, Lily peering out from behind her kirtle.
+The two men looked at him and then at Molly who was still standing by the door, bow in hand, Lily peering out from behind her kirtle.
 Strider glanced at his companion before standing.
-He looked like he was going towards Will when Tom ran over to him, throwing his arms around his little brother, whom stopped crying.
+He looked like he was going towards Will when Tom ran over to him, throwing his arms around his little brother, who stopped crying.

 Strider paused, glancing towards Molly before raising both hands, palms outward in a placating manner.

-"I mean your brother no harm, young Master.
+"I mean your brother no harm, young master.
 Nor do I intend harm to you or any of your family.
-What is your name, youngling?"
+What is your name, young one?"